nodejs/ecmascript-modules/doc/api/esm.md

 ## Package Entry Points

-When a `package.json` contains `"type": "module"`, its `"main"` field defines the ES module entry point for the package.
+The `package.json` `"main"` field defines the entry point for a package, whether the package is included into CommonJS via `require` or into an ES module via `import`.

 <!-- eslint-skip -->
 ```js